emerywebster/emerywebster.github.io/work/sendgrid.md

 Below are some notes that I took during the UX review.
 Again, this is all based on my experience alone - both qualitative and quantitative data should be reviewed to help understand and prioritize design work.

-- Empty states could be more helpful (or provide an opportunity to add a bit of personality and make the product slightly more enjoyable).
+- Introduce helpful empty-states (to encourage engagement and add a bit of personality and make the product more enjoyable)
-- There's some overlap with the transational and marketing product features.
-Separating the products seems like a large but potentially beneficial effort.
+- Separate the transactional and marketing-specific products entirely (likely a large, but potentially beneficial, effort)
-- Provide editorial history (or a more obvious way to _undo_ actions)
+- Provide editorial history within the template editor (or a more obvious way to _undo_ actions)
-- Ensure users understand the ‘Preview’ features
+- Improve usability of email _preview_ actions
-- Make it easier / more obvious to send a test email
+- Improve usability of _send test email_ action

 ---

 # Problem → Solution

-Overall, I found the simple task of **sending a test email** to be a fairly large problem.
-Improving it will (potentially) require little effort and also result in a high impact for both the user and the business.
+My hypothesis is that improving the usability of _sending a test email_ will provide the greatest benefit to both Meghan and SendGrid.

 [![sendgrid-problems](https://cloud.githubusercontent.com/assets/178044/25019639/8df159a8-2048-11e7-97ac-a9abecb613b4.png)](https://cloudup.com/cihPIC4IAi1)

-Again, our marketing intern just wants to quickly sign up, build an email, and send a test.
-If she becomes intimidated or confused at any point in the process, she'll go elsewhere and SendGrid will lose the opportunity.
+To revisit the task - Meghan's goal is to quickly sign up and take the product for a test drive.
+If she becomes intimidated or confused at any point in the process, she will likely go elsewhere and SendGrid will fail to gain a new customer.

 > Before building anything, I want to ensure that these assumptions are correct.
 If we build something that people don’t really care about (or has low impact), then it’s all a waste of time and we should’ve focused our efforts elsewhere.

 But let’s keep going as though we’ve already validated this need.
 Here’s a user story to spell out the work a bit more specifically:

-**As a marketer, I want to send a test email from within the editor, so I can quickly evaluate the product for continual use and/or purchase.**
+`As a prospect, I want to quickly build and send a test email, so I can evaluate the product for continual use and/or purchase.`

 ---